ogemarques/matlab-experiment-manager-skin-lesion-classification/README.md

 ## Notes
-[1] This example uses a small subset of images to make it easier to get started without having to worry about large downloads and long training times.
+<a name="myfootnote1">[1]</a> This example uses a small subset of images to make it easier to get started without having to worry about large downloads and long training times.

 [2] [Experiment Manager App](https://www.mathworks.com/help/deeplearning/ref/experimentmanager-app.html)